Deterministic generation of qudit photonic graph states from quantum emitters: Emitting photonic qudits

 Although the original proposal of Ref.~\cite{Lindner-Rudolph-2009} focused on using photon polarization as the qubit degree of freedom, it is important to note that one can also generate a linear graph state based on time-bin qubits by using circularly (rather than linearly) polarized light to pump the emitter and by including a few additional operations during each cycle of the protocol \cite{Lee_2019}.
 In this protocol, only one of the emitter ground states, say $\ket{0}_\qd$, can be optically excited by the pump, so that an initial superposition state $\ket{0}_\qd+\ket{1}_\qd$ becomes $\ket{0}_\qd\ket{0}_\p+\ket{1}_\qd\ket{\text{vac}}$ after the first photon emission, where $\ket{0}_\p$ corresponds to a photon in the first time bin, while $\ket{\text{vac}}$ represents the vacuum.
 If we then apply an $X$ gate on the emitter and perform a second optical pumping operation, we obtain $\ket{1}_\qd\ket{0}_\p+\ket{0}_\qd\ket{1}_\p$, where $\ket{1}_\p$ corresponds to a photon in the second time bin.

 The above protocol for time-bin qubits naturally extends to time-bin qudits with local dimension $q$, provided we have at our disposal a quantum emitter with $q$ energy levels comprising the ground state manifold, one of which is optically coupled to an excited state.
 As in the qubit case, upon emission these photonic time-bin qudits will be entangled with the emitter.
 In general, the cyclic transitions commonly used for optical readout of various qudit systems can be used to optically pump photonic time-bin qudits with $q$ levels through a straightforward generalization of the pumping procedure described above for qubits.
-For example, consider a three-level quantum emitter with states $\ket{0}_\qd$, $\ket{1}_\qd$, $\ket{2}_\qd$.
-By starting from an initial equal superposition state $\ket{0}_\qd+\ket{1}_\qd+\ket{2}_\qd$ and interspersing three such pumping/emission events by gate operations that rotate the three different emitter ground states into one another, one can obtain the state $\ket{0}_\qd\ket{0}_\p+\ket{1}_\qd\ket{1}_\p+\ket{2}_\qd\ket{2}_\p$, where $\ket{0}_\p$, $\ket{1}_\p$, $\ket{2}_\p$ are three different photonic time-bin states.
-We denote this net photon-pumping operation by
+For example, consider a three-level quantum emitter with states $\ket{0}_\qd$, $\ket{1}_\qd$, $\ket{2}_\qd$. {We can initialize the emitter in the equal superposition state $\ket{0}_\qd+\ket{1}_\qd+\ket{2}_\qd$ and then alternate between pumping the system and performing an $X^{2}$ gate (Eq.~\eqref{eq:defXqudit}).
+Repeating this two-step cycle three times yields the state $\ket{0}_\qd\ket{0}_\p+\ket{1}_\qd\ket{1}_\p+\ket{2}_\qd\ket{2}_\p$, where $\ket{0}_\p$, $\ket{1}_\p$, $\ket{2}_\p$ are three different photonic time-bin states in chronological order.
+Denoting this net photon-pumping operation by ${\cal P}_\mathrm{pump}$, we have}

-This operation (and its natural generalization to $\dloc$ time bins) is a central ingredient in the protocols that follow.

-Focusing on the qutrit case for concreteness, we now show how to produce linear graph states using Eq.~\eqref{eq:photon-pumping}.
-In addition to this photon-pumping operation, we also need to use the qutrit Hadamard operator $H$ in order to obtain the desired entanglement structure in the final multi-photon state.
-Unlike in the qubit case, in the case of qutrits there are multiple types of linear graph states, depending on whether we use $CZ$ or $CZ^2$ for each edge.
-For example, two different linear graph states of three qutrits are shown in Fig.~\ref{fig:qutrit-cluster}, where we use single edges to denote $CZ$ and double edges to denote $CZ^2$.
-We can of course also have graph states that contain both types of edges.